 The £5 million fee saw City more than double their outlay as Kinkladze was lined up as the replacement for the Barcelona-bound Jari Litmanen.
 The Finn, however, eventually stayed at Ajax, which meant that Kinkladze had to settle for a place on the left wing – his least favoured position in the front line.

 Kinkladze failed to replicate his Manchester City form for Ajax

 Unable to cut in off the flank, he was often forced wide, used as a direct crosser of the ball.
 Having lost much of his earlier acceleration, he couldn’t get to the byline and supply Arveladze with the type of service manager Morten Olsen was looking for.
 With Litmanen still performing as one of Europe’s best number 10s, Kinkladze was eventually forced out of the side as he struggled to regain his best form.
 When he did appear on the right flank or behind the striker, he duly improved and showed glimpses of his ability.
 Sadly, however, it was too little too late – the dye had been cast and he would rarely get a chance to impress.

 Unlike in Manchester, the Ajax fans, used to seeing outstanding attacking talent, were quick to criticise Kinkladze for his lack of work-rate and his inconsistency.
 There would be no leeway in Amsterdam.

 Fifteen games and no goals saw the man who believed he “could’ve been as good as Maradona” sent out on loan back to England.
 While Manchester City fans pleaded with the club to bring back their hero, it was Derby County who snapped him up.

-Fitness and money
+Fitness and finance

 The move to Derby signalled the last embers in the career of Kinkladze – one which had burned brighter than most at times but was all-too-often played out in the shadowy darkness of half-fit cameos and lazy inconsistency.